sapphire-knight/Content-Tracking/README.md

-To add new weenies or receipes please request one through the preferred method https://www.accpp.net/development
+To add new weenies or receipes, please request one through the preferred method https://www.accpp.net/development

 To submit new Decal Plugins to the list, upload the plugin in a zip file to the ACCPP Archive https://www.accpp.net/archive ZIP should contain: